adangert/JoustMania/README.md

 If you would like to build your own device you will need the following:

-* A Raspberry Pi 4 B with sd card
+* A Raspberry Pi 4 with sd card
+* A Rasberry Pi 5 with sd card and a [USB audio adapter](https://www.amazon.com/Adapter-External-Converter-Compatible-Desktops/dp/B099FLWJD3/)

 Optional and recommended: